 On June 6, 2022, the Company entered into an office space lease agreement for commercial office space in Durham, North Carolina (the "Measurement Building Lease"), which became effective on November 1, 2022 and had an original lease term of 60 months from the signing date.
 The lease was classified as an operating lease and the lease liability was calculated using an incremental borrowing rate of 8.0%.
 On August 11, 2023, the Company agreed to terminate the Measurement Building Lease effective October 6, 2023 and entered into a new office lease agreement (the "Roney St. Lease").
 The Roney St. Lease commenced on October 6, 2023 and has an original lease term of 62 months from the commencement date.
-The simultaneous termination of the Measurement Building Lease and execution of the Roney St. Lease represents a single transaction accounted for as a modification of the Measurement Building Lease.
+The simultaneous termination of the Measurement Building Lease.
 As such, the Company remeasured the lease liabilities and right-of-use asset associated with the Measurement Building Lease and recognized those balances over the amended, remaining lease term.